gilleycro/projectEuler/README.md

 # projectEuler
 Solving random problems
-All problems are solved in Java
+/nAll problems are solved in Java